Naqsh-e Rostam: Darius I inscription

+Darius I inscription (the DNa inscription) on the upper left corner of the facade of his tomb.

 An inscription by Darius I, from c.490 BCE, generally referred to as the "DNa inscription" in scholarly works, appears in the top left corner of the facade of his tomb.
 It mentions the conquests of Darius I and his various achievements during his life.
 Its exact date is not known, but it can be assumed to be from the last decade of his reign.
 Like several other inscriptions by Darius, the territories controlled by the Achaemenid Empire are specifically listed, which formed the largest empire during antiquity.
 His empire encompassed Macedon and Thrace in Europe, Egypt in North Africa, Babylon and Assyria in Mesopotamia, the steppes of Eurasia, Bactria in Central Asia, up to Gandhara and the Indus in the Indian Subcontinent which were annexed during the Achaemenid conquest of the Indus Valley.